SinghNavnoor/homelessness_PIT_count_analysis/README.md

 ## Explanatory Analysis
 - Uilized Tableau to created visualization showing:
-  - The U.S. with homeless population per state from 2007 to 2023.
+  - The U.S. map with homeless population per state from 2007 to 2023.
-  - Explored the Population growth of Overall Homeless Population from 2007 to 2023 and how many were sheltered.
+  - The population growth of Overall Homeless from 2007 to 2023 and how many were sheltered.
-  - Explored the Population growth of Chornically Homeless from 2007 to 2023 and how many were sheltered.
+  - The population growth of Chronically Homeless from 2011 to 2023 and how many were sheltered.

 Link to the Visualization:
 [PIT Count Analysis 2007 - 2023](https://public.tableau.com/app/profile/navnoor.kahlon/viz/PITCountAnalysis2007-2023/Story3)

 ## Specialized Datasets
 The combined dataset provided an extensive look into the homeless population count.
 However, the dataset is also plagued with thousands of null values.
-These null values exist mainly because that specific column was not present in the prior year's dataset.
-However, the dataset is divided into sections.
-For example, the first column of a section would be "Overall Homeless" then the following 15 columns would explore different aspect of it such as the age group, race, gender and ethnicity.
-This finding brought the need to created specialized datasets that can be used for analysis and future model building.
+These null values exist mainly because that specific column was not present in that year's dataset.
+The Unified dataset is divided into sections.
+For example, the first column of a section would be "Overall Homeless" then the following 15 columns would explore different aspect of it such as the Overall Homeless - age group, race, gender and ethnicity.
+This finding brought the need to create specialized datasets that can be used for analysis and future model building.

 ### General Column Dataset
-- This dataset consists of all the columns common among all the 17 dataset.
-Additionally, these common columns can also be considered the general categories under which more variables were created in the following years.
+- This dataset consists of the columns common among all the 17 datasets.
+Additionally, these common columns can also be considered the general categories under which further variables were created in the following years.
-- Shate of the dataset: (6516, 28)
+- Shape of the dataset: (6516, 28)
-- The number of null values dropped drastically in this dataset with "Unsheltered Chronically Homeless Individuals" columns having the most at 39.
+- The number of null values dropped drastically in this dataset with "Unsheltered Chronically Homeless Individuals" column having the most at 39.
 - This dataset was used for explanatory analysis on tableau.

-### Chronically Homeless dataset
+### Chronically Homeless Dataset
 - This dataset specilizes in the Chronically Homeless population.
-- As found in the exploratory analysis of the unified dataset the count for the Chronicaly Homeless population didn't start until 2011.
-So the dataset only contains datasets with year 2011 onwards.
+- As found in the exploratory analysis of the unified dataset the count for the Chronicaly Homeless population didn't start until 2011, so the dataset contains rows from year 2011 onwards.
-- Share of the dataset: (4986, 21)
+- Shape of the dataset: (4986, 21)
-- The highest number of null values were in column Unsheltered Chronically Homeless People in Families at 44.
+- The highest number of null values were in column "Unsheltered Chronically Homeless People in Families" at 44.
 - This dataset was used for explanatory analysis on tableau.

 ## SQL Exploration